 CSPA member companies take seriously the environmental health and safety benefits of our products, and continuously seek to improve them.
 Therefore, CSPA member companies commit to expend the time and money to develop the new technologies necessary to reformulate their products to meet the regulatory requirements that limit the emission of volatile organic compounds (VOCs) while still maintaining the efficacy of their products.

 In June 2012, the California South Coast Air Quality Management District (SCAQMD) initiated development of a 2012 Air Quality Management Plan (AQMP) for the District which eventually became part of the overall California State Implementation Plan (SIP) developed by the California Air Resources Board (CARB) and submitted to the U.S. Environmental Protection Agency (EPA).
-The proposed AQMP sought to eliminate the current exemption for Low Vapor Pressure (LVP) compounds in the CARB Consumer Products Regulation.

 Making Antifreeze and Engine Coolant Unpalatable to Humans and Animals

 In 2012, CSPA was awarded the Humane Society of the United States’ top award for the protection of pets in recognition of CSPA efforts to address concerns about accidental ingestion of antifreeze by pets.
 CSPA worked in tandem with the Humane Society of the United States to develop model state legislation that requires engine coolant and antifreeze to contain a bittering agent so as to render it unpalatable to humans and animals.
 The Association has been active in the successful passage of such legislation in several states.

 The Download on Aerosol Products